HengzhunChen/tex2docx/README.md

     -o "$output_file"
 ```

-To add custumized filter to the conversion of pandoc, we have to get into the internal with abstract syntax tree (AST).
+To add customized filter to the conversion of pandoc, we have to get into the internal with abstract syntax tree (AST).
 AST is a general representation on which pandoc operates.
 The reader component will convert the input form to the corresponding AST format.
 And the writer component of pandoc does not know about the input form, it works on AST directly.
 This allows pandoc to make conversion between different forms.

 Pandoc can output the internal AST temporarily to a JSON file, and we further use python to refactor the JSON file to make it human readable.
 The bash command goes like:
 ``` sh